Omnichannel programs and in-store verification

 Best practices

-Below are some of the best practices SheerID recommends to optimize success with your omnichannel program.
+Below are some of the best practices SheerID recommends to optimize success with your in-store program.

 Associate Override codes